 Facebook algorithm change needs time and energy to understand, but high quality video is also an important factor for ranking.
-Here we recommend using Filmora9 to make Facebook video to help you work with algorithm change.
-Filmora9 is easy to use for beginners.
+Here we recommend using Filmora to make Facebook video to help you work with algorithm change.
+Filmora is easy to use for beginners.
 All you need to do is basically dragging and dropping.
 The royalty free built-in music can make your video more exciting and engaging.
 Download it now to have a try (free)!
-Besides, Filmora9 Business is also available to make short video for Facebook.
+Besides, Filmora Business is also available to make short video for Facebook.
 You can quickly make video with a growing resource library including effects/audio/images.

 You can add various text/title templates to use